This website lists upcoming events in the EagleBank Arena and includes directions and ticket information.

 The Environmental Health and Safety Office (EHS) partners with various University officials, departments, and personnel to promote health, safety, environmental protection, and compliance with applicable local, state, and federal regulations.
 This mission is accomplished by establishing environmental, health and safety policies and procedures, providing training, implementing preventive actions, and ensuring continuous improvement of Mason’s health and safety programs.

-George Mason University Events, compiled by Information Services contains a complete listing of activities for several months in advance, including sports, movies, concerts, and academic and cultural events.
+Contains a complete listing of activities for several months in advance, including sports, movies, concerts, and academic and cultural events.

 Events Production, a unit of Student Centers, provides technical support for events at George Mason.
 Support includes sound reinforcement, lighting, video and teleconference feeds, press feeds, and custom system design.